divine-ray/Servilia/Items/Books et al/The Celestial Compendium of Schi.md

 It can be opened without issue, however, it is written in a scripture that you can't read, it feels like it is actively trying to escape your mind.
 Though, you can easily identify that it has a abundance of technical schematics and ritual circles written within.
 Some of these circles project themselves onto the floor through the emerald, however, they're massively flawed.
-Many of the technical diagrams seem to resemble various naval vessels, but with massively oversized sails of unknown fabric.
+Many of the technical diagrams seem to resemble [[Spelljammers|various naval vessels]], but with massively oversized sails of unknown fabric.